mpmdean/me_backup/_groupnotes/figures.md

 ## Checklist

 * Except in very rare cases all axes and colorbars should have labels and units.
+* Choose the range of the axes carefully to convey your conculsions.
+Zooming in or out can help emphasize the variation or flatness of the data.
 * It is generally preferred to report results in specific units such as photons/s rather than arbitrary units.
 When used, the abbreviation Arb. units is usually preferred over A.u., as the former is less ambiguous
 * Colormap plots should include colorbars, micrographs include scalebars and figure should include legends if they show more than one plot item.
 * Check the journal requirements for the figures.
 Make sure you follow their conventions including the labeling of subplots as either **a**, a), or (a).